Init - Preparing a new repository

 • Setting the environment variable RUSTIC_PASSWORD

-• Specifying the path to a file with the password via the option --password-file or the environment variable RUSTIC_PASSWORD_FILE
+• Specifying the path to a file with the password via the CLI option --password-file, the environment variable RUSTIC_PASSWORD_FILE, or setting in the configuration profile

-• Configuring a program to be called when the password is needed via the option --password-command or the environment variable RUSTIC_PASSWORD_COMMAND
+• Configuring a program to be called when the password is needed via the CLI option --password-command , the environment variable RUSTIC_PASSWORD_COMMAND or setting in the configuration profile

 The init command has an option called --set-version which can be used to explicitly set the version for the new repository.